The Circular Staircase: Plot

 Jack is released from police custody due to claimed illness.
 Rachel continues to investigate and hires a new gardener on the recommendation of Halsey.
 She discovers that Thomas and the housekeeper Mary have been hiding a very ill Louise Armstrong (the step-daughter of Paul Armstrong and fiance of Halsey) in the groundskeeper's house.
 News arrives that Paul Armstrong has died due to heart disease and poor health.
-Thomas the groundskeeper dies of a heart attack not much later.
+Thomas the groundskeeper dies of a fright-induced heart attack not much later.

 The stable is lit on fire as a distraction so someone can break into the house, but Rachel realizes this and manages to shoot the would-be-burglar in the foot but the burglar still gets away.
-Louise breaks off her engagement with Halsey against her own wishes to marry the local coroner.
+Louise breaks off her engagement with Halsey against her own wishes to marry the local Dr. Walker.
 Late at night Detective Jamieson and the new gardener wake up Rachel and take her to a graveyard, where they dig up the grave of Paul Armstrong and determine that the body in the grave is not that of Paul Armstrong.
 When Halsey finds out he takes off angrily, and then his car is found crashed into a train with him still missing.
 Halsey remains missing for several days until finally being discovered tied up in a train car by a hobo.
 Investigation into the bank fraud determines it was Paul Armstrong who stole the money, not Jack Bailey.
-Paul Armstrong had then hid the money in his house in a secret room and faked his own death, promising the local coroner a marriage with his stepdaughter Louise if the coroner would go along with the plan.
-Paul and the coroner had been the burglars trying to break into the house over the past month.
+Paul Armstrong had then hid the money in his house in a secret room and faked his own death, promising Dr. Walker a marriage with his stepdaughter Louise if Walker would go along with the plan.
+Paul and Walker had been the burglars trying to break into the house over the past month.

 Paul dies when he falls down the stairs while fleeing from the police after breaking into his mansion again.
 Arnold Armstrong was shot by the housekeeper Mary, who was the sister of Arnold's secret ex-wife.
 Mary's sister had died giving birth to Arnold's child and Mary had been raising the child without any help from Arnold for several years.
 After Arnold was disinherited from his family he began to blackmail Mary by threatening to take his child away from her if she did not give him money.
 He also beat her with a golf stick.
 Jack Bailey had disguised himself as the new gardener to help with the investigation and ultimately cleared his name of all charges and marries Gertrude.
 Halsey and Louise also got back together after her stepfather died.